Esther Simpson: Later life and death

 Esther Simpson continued playing music, in particular, the violin and viola, until her deafness worsened in her seventies.

 In 1992, Simpson collaborated with Ray Cooper to create the book "Refugee Scholars: Conversations with Tess Simpson".
 The book is an informal account of her life and career.
 Max Perutz and Sir Ernst Gombrich assisted and attended her book launch.

-She passed away on 19 November 1996, at age 93.
+She died on 19 November 1996, at age 93.
 She donated all her correspondence, letters, clippings, and documents she collected throughout her life to the University of Leeds Archives.
 In her will and last testament, she specified to have her flat donated back to the SPSL.

 Commemoration

-In January 2020 the University of Leeds announced that a new building in the school of law and business studies due to open in 2021 would be named the Esther Simpson Building.
+In January 2020 the University of Leeds announced that a new building shared by Leeds University Business School and the School of Law, due to open in 2021, would be named the Esther Simpson Building.
 On 8 March 2022, a blue plaque was unveiled in Simpson's memory at the opening of the building.